Renewing Your Texas Massage License

 Does the human trafficking requirement count for CE credit to renew my massage therapy license?

-Since we are also a massage board-approved provider, it is our current understanding that our course can be used for 1 CE credit as part of your required 12 CE hours.
+Since we are also a massage board-approved provider (CE2104), it is our current understanding that our course can be used for 1 CE credit as part of your required 12 CE hours.

 Is your human trafficking course approved by the HHS or TDLR?

-Our course is pending approval from the HHS.
+Yes, our course is approved by the Texas HHS (Health and Human Services).
 House Bill 2059 requires Health and Human Services (HHS) to approve training courses on human trafficking.

-You can verify approval of our course, or a human trafficking course you completed here.
+You can verify approval of our human trafficking course, click here.

 Will a human trafficking course be a requirement for each license renewal?